vltsvn/inav/docs/Traditional helicopter setup.md

 If the swashplate doesn't stuck increase CCPM Pitch/Roll weight and test it again.
 Repeat it until the swashplate begins to stuck then reduce CCPM Pitch/Roll weight for 1 point.

-Now you need to check
+Now you need to check that your servos react to the helicopter's inclines.
+Quickly incline your helicopter and check that the swashplate inclines in the oposite direction.
+Check it for pitch and roll.

 For testing servos you need to tilt cyclic pitch stick and check position of swashplate.
 Swashplate should be tilted corresponding the stick.